ASDA Travel is operated by weholiday.co.uk. under contract with ASDA. weholiday.co.uk is a trading name of P&P Associates Limited.

 In cases where details other than price are materially incorrect we will offer you the choice of continuing with your booking or cancelling with a full refund of money paid on that booking only.

 Where inaccuracies relate to the understatement of the price of a specific product you will be offered either a full refund of money paid on that booking only or the opportunity to maintain that booking on receipt of the additional payment which is necessary.
+Refunds inevitably take some time to process and you should allow 8–12 weeks for the payment to be received back and refunded to the original credit card.

 The Foreign and Commonwealth Travel Advice Unit may have issued information about your holiday destination.
 You are advised to check whether or not such information has been issued on the FCO website prior to travelling.
 Alternatively, you can contact the ABTA Information Department on 0901 201 5050 (calls charged at 51.063p/minute).
 This line is open from 9.00-17.00 Monday to Friday, excluding bank holidays.